openbase/bco.website/www/user/bcozy.md

 Opening the settings menu logged in as an Admin will provide you with two additional tabs.
 One to adjust access rights on units and one to manage user accounts.

 ### How to Adjust Access Rights on Units
-All devices that can be controlled via Bcozy are called units.
-So are rooms, areas - basically everything inside Bcozy is a unit.
-Access rights determine what users can see and do inside Bcozy and which devices they can control.
+All devices that can be controlled via BCozy are called units.
+So are rooms, areas - basically everything inside BCozy is a unit.
+Access rights determine what users can see and do inside BCozy and which devices they can control.
 To change access rights on units open the _Access Rights_ tab.
 It will display a table listing all available units.
 Those are grouped by their type, to see all units inside a group simply click on it to expand the view.
 A search field at the top of the window will help you to easily find whichever unit you are looking for.

 <img src="/images/bcozy/accessrights_pane.png" alt="Access Rights Interface" width="800" />